-Hiking In The Chilean Lake District
+Hiking in the Chilean Lakes District

 Chile's most spectacular hikes and treks

-Known for its conical volcanoes and its shimmering lakes, this region of central Chile offers accessible and easy-going hiking with spectacular views, quiet villages and a laid back pace of life.
+With conical volcanoes and its shimmering lakes, this region of central Chile offers accessible and easy-going hiking with spectacular views, quiet villages and a laid back pace of life.

 The region was the former home to the Mapuche people, who managed to fight off both the Incas and Spanish colonialists for 350 years before finally falling to the Chilean Army in the 1880s.
 Over the following century, Swiss, Austrian and German settlers transformed the area, influencing the architecture and cuisine of towns like Puerto Varas.